storj/storj/docs/blueprints/storage-node-downtime-tracking.md

 With this information, there are a number of conditions we need to evaluate:

-1) The node is _not_ currently suspended
+1) The current offline score is above the OfflineThreshold

     1A.
-The average offline score is below the `OfflineThreshold`
+The node is under review

+        Reinstate the node if it is suspended.

+        Check if the review period has expired.
+We can do this by taking the start boundary of the current window and subtracting the tracking period and grace period lengths from it.
+If this value is greater than the `under_review` value, this means that the node's review period has elapsed and the `under_review` column can be cleared.

+    1B.
+The node is not under review

         The node is in good standing and does not need to be updated.

-    1B.
-The average offline score is above the `OfflineThreshold`
+2) The current offline score is below the OfflineThreshold

-        Suspend the node by setting `offline_suspended` to the start of the current window.

-2) The node _is_ currently suspended

     2A.
-The average offline score is below the `OfflineThreshold`
+The node is under review

-        We need to check if the node needs to be disqualified.
-We can do this by taking the start boundary of the current window and subtracting the tracking period and grace period lengths from it.
-If this value is greater than the `offline_suspended` value, this means that the node's time limit to fix its offline score has expired and the `disqualified` column should be set (either to the current time, or the start boundary of the current window since that was the point at which all of the data had been collected)
+        Check if the review period has expired.
+If so, the `disqualified` column should be set (either to the current time, or the start boundary of the current window since that was the point at which all of the data had been collected)

+        Suspend the node if it is not already suspended.

     2B.
-The average offline score is above the `OfflineThreshold`
+The node is not under review

-        Reinstate the node by setting `offline_suspended` to `null`
+        Suspend the node and set its `under_review` column to the current time.

 After the evaluation is complete, insert or update the appropriate window in the audit_windows table.